List of Pac-Man video games: Other media

+Animated series

 Pac-Man (1982–1983)

 Pac-Man is an American animated television series produced by Hanna-Barbera Productions and it is the first series based on the franchise.
 It premiered on ABC and ran for 44 episodes over two seasons from September 25, 1982, to November 5, 1983.
 It was the first cartoon based on a video game.

 The series aired on ABC Saturday Morning in the following formats: